karkolia/lyod/README.md

 # lyod
-This project aims to be a library simplifying usage of WS2812B led strips and panes
+This project aims to be a library simplifying usage of WS2812B led strips and panes with Android things on Raspberry Pi.